bytebunny/tma881_optimization/README.md

 Example of compilation to assembly code for `-O0`:
 `gcc time_sum.c -S -O0 -o time_sum_O0.s`

+Examination of assembly code suggests that high optimization levels (larger than 1) surpress the execution of the loop and print the result directly (value is already present in assembly code).

 ## Inlining
 Benchmarking of three programs when repeating multiplications 100,000 times